itflow-org/itflow/README.md

 ### The Problem
-- You're a busy MSP with 101 things to do.
+- You're a small but busy managed service provider with 101 things to do.
+Information about your clients is unorganised, unstructured and outdated.
-- Information about your clients is unorganised and unstructured: scattered in random tickets or folders - when you do eventually find it, it's out of date.
-- For some issues, you spend longer looking for the relevant documentation than actually working the ticket.
+- For some work, you seem to spend longer looking for the relevant documentation than actually working on the issue/project.
 - On top of the technical day to day, you also have to take care of the financial side of the business - consistent pricing, quotes/invoicing, and accounting.

 ### The Solution: ITFlow
-- ITFlow consolidates common MSP needs (IT Documentation, ticketing and billing) into one system
+- ITFlow consolidates common MSP needs (documentation, ticketing and billing) into one unified system.

 ### In Beta
 * This project is in beta with many ongoing changes.
 Updates may unintentionally introduce bugs/security issues.
 Writing functional, secure code is very difficult.